3 key takeaways

 A federal resume follows strict formatting guidelines required for U.S. government positions.

-Unlike traditional resumes, federal resumes are significantly more detailed, often running 4-6 pages, and must include specific information required by federal hiring authorities.
+Unlike traditional resumes, federal resumes are significantly more detailed, often running to 4-6 pages, and must include specific information required by federal hiring authorities.

 Profile resume